tschaffter/wingj/README.md

 Then download and install the WingJ plugin.

-:exclamation: The filename of the plugin ends with '_' (ImageJ standard).
+Note: The filename of the plugin ends with '_' (ImageJ standard).
 Thus, *wingj_.jar* refers to the ImageJ plugin while *wingj.jar* refers to the standalone release of WingJ.
 Note that the effective filenames include a string that indicates the version of WingJ, which doesn't need to be removed.

 3. Download the [latest release of the WingJ plugin](wingj_.jar)
 4. Move the WingJ plugin to